RichDCs/Semantic-Kernel-laundry-example/README.md

 To get started with this project:

-0. Install Semantic Kernal if necessary. `dotnet add package Microsoft.SemanticKernel --version 1.11.1`
+0. Install Semantic Kernel if necessary. `dotnet add package Microsoft.SemanticKernel --version 1.11.1`

 1. Clone the repository.
 2. Open the solution file [`SK-laundry-example.sln`](SK-laundry-example.sln) in Visual Studio Code or any IDE of your choice.